djfoote/huffman-compression-haskell/README.md

 huffman-compression-haskell
 ===========================

-Compresses files using the optimal binary encoding
+Compresses text files using the optimal binary encoding